-By slowing down and avoiding agressive driving, you can improve your fuel economy by 10-40 percent if driving in town, or by up to 30 percent on the highway.
+By slowing down and avoiding agressive driving, you can improve your fuel economy by 10-40% if driving in town, or by up to 30% on the highway.
 Slowing down and keeping to the speed lmit also helps keep the air clean.
-Typically for every 5 miles per hour you drive over 50 mph, it’s like paying an additional $0.17 per gallon for gas.
+Typically for every 5 miles per hour you drive over 50 mph, it’s like paying an additional $0.20 per gallon for gas.
 Using cruise control on the highway helps maintain a constant speed and, in most cases, will save you gas.

 Lighten the Load

 Avoid keeping unnecessary items in your vehicle, especially heavy ones.
-An extra 100 pounds in your vehicle could reduce your mpg by up to 1 percent.
+An extra 100 pounds in your vehicle could reduce your mpg by up to 1%.
 Hauling cargo on your roof increases wind resistance and lowers fuel economy.
-A large, blunt roof-top cargo box, for example, can reduce fuel economy by around 2 to 8 percent in city driving, 6 to 17 percent on the highway, and 10 percent to 25 percent at Interstate speeds.
+A large, blunt roof-top cargo box, for example, can reduce fuel economy by around 2 to 8% in city driving, 6 to 17% on the highway, and 10 to 25% at Interstate speeds.
 If you need to use an external cargo container, removing it when it's not in use will save fuel and money.

 Refuel at the Right Time